-North Shore Animal League America’s Community Outreach program helps bring awareness to the plight of community cats through education, TNR (Trap, Neuter, Return), assisting with the adoption of friendly cats and kittens, and supporting community cat caretakers.
-The program is designed to provide education to the public on how to help these cats live long and healthy lives, while at the same time reducing the population through TNR and adoption of ‘friendlies.’
+North Shore Animal League America’s Community Outreach program helps bring awareness to the plight of community cats through education, TNVR (Trap, Neuter, Vaccinate, Return), assisting with the adoption of friendly cats and kittens, and supporting community cat caretakers.
+The program is designed to provide education to the public on how to help these cats live long and healthy lives, while at the same time reducing the population through TNVR and adoption of ‘friendlies.’

 About the Program